LaGracia/cat-clicker/README.md

 ### Credits

 As always, I completed this project mainly by learning from others in the Udacity discussion forum, so thanks to all who posted questions and answered them there.
-My JS file includes where I found the solutions to the most difficult aspects of each quiz.
+My JS comments include where I found the solutions to the most difficult aspects of each quiz.

 ### License